silverbulletmd/silverbullet/website/Sync.md

 > **note** Note
 > Sync related configuration **need** to be done in the [[CONFIG]] page specifically.
 If they are configured elsewhere they will not be picked up.

-By default all your pages are synced, but [[Documents]] are not.
+By default all your pages are synced, but [[Document]] are not.
 They are fetched on demand.
 If you would also like to sync documents (so you can access them when offline), you can do so by setting the following in a Space Lua block in [[CONFIG]]:

     config.set("sync.documents", true)